-Not every vegetarian restaurant has to feel like a countryside retreat; Vegetable Curry – Camp is proof of that.
-This busy little shop, which seats no more than 15, is located at the Ekimae Marche, a shopping complex connected to Osaka station, the singular most hectic transportation hub in the city.
-With all the atmosphere of a modern urban restaurant, the menu at Camp features traditionally Japanese cuisine.
-Despite not using any meat, their curry is flavorsome, and has generous amounts of vegetables in it.
+Not every vegetarian restaurant has to feel like a countryside retreat: Vegetable Curry – Camp is proof of that.
+This busy little shop, which seats no more than 15, is located at the Ekimae Marche, a shopping complex connected to Osaka Station, the singular most hectic transportation hub in the city.
+With all the atmosphere of a modern urban restaurant, the menu at Camp features traditional Japanese cuisine.
+Despite not using any meat, their curry is flavorsome and has generous amounts of vegetables in it.

 Vege Batake Cafe Komachi (ベジ畑カフェ小町)